Fast Feed Business

 The largest draw on bandwidth

-If your typical business day involves several people with multiple devices performing several tasks online at the same time, you may experience a slowdown in some services, but the biggest draw on bandwidth is large downloads and video streaming and conferencing.
+If your typical business day involves several people with multiple devices performing several tasks online at the same time, you may experience a slowdown in some services.
+The biggest draw on bandwidth is large file downloads and video streaming and conferencing.

 For photographers or videographers who may store images in the cloud, higher bandwidth may be necessary to handle the large download sizes that come with photos and videos.

-Medical offices may be doing more telehealth appointments than ever before, placing a larger burden on their bandwidth.
-And if you use internet-based HR training resources to ensure your employees work safely, you could potentially have several employees completing online coursework at slow periods in the workday.
+Medical offices may have more telehealth appointments than ever before, placing a larger burden on their bandwidth.
+If you use internet-based training resources to ensure your employees work safely, you could have several employees completing online coursework, further utilizing your overall bandwidth.

 Understand fluctuations in internet speeds

 Think of internet speed as a limit as opposed to a consistent rate.
-Your bandwidth can only allow so much data to move per second, so if lots of data is moving at once, the total data will move more slowly through the pipeline.
+A certain bandwidth can only allow so much data to move per second, so if a great amount of data is moving at once, the total data will move more slowly through the pipeline.

 Testing your internet speed